 This course is scheduled to run each semester.
 Refer to Critical Dates for specific dates the exams will be held each term.
 Students are required to pass this class (C grade or better) in order to receive their M.S. degree.

 Please contact Nancy Toffolo (email@example.com) ahead of the semester for a program study guide.

-Preparations should primarily focus on the detail presented in the core courses for your program (Forensic Toxicology I, Forensic Toxicology 2, Lab QA/QC, Drug Biotransformation, General Toxicology and Toxic Substances).
+Preparations should primarily focus on the detail presented in the core courses for your program (Forensic Toxicology I, Forensic Toxicology 2, Laboratory QA/QC, Drug Biotransformation & Molecular Mechanisms of Toxicity, General Toxicology and Toxic Substances).
 Students are expected to know the step-by-step examination, testing and analytical processes used in the forensic laboratory as well as important areas of overlap between courses.

 Please note that you should take at least one full day off from work and/or other responsibilities to take the written exams.
 We do recommend taking additional time off before for final preparations.

 Special topics schedule: Morning: Essay paper, 3 hours; Afternoon: Multiple choice, 2 hours

 Students should login to this course on Canvas as they would with any other course.
 Use this site to ask study questions and receive further information about the special topics exams.
 The written exams will be proctored using Honorlock, please see technical requirements and more information about Honorlock including student orientation on their website: https://honorlock.com/students/).

 If you have any questions, please contact Nancy Toffolo (firstname.lastname@example.org).